adityarathor007/adityarathor007/README.md

 # 💫 About Me:
 Heyo!
 I'm Aditya, a passionate AI Engineer and Backend Developer.
 Currently 3rd Year undergrad in Artificial Intelligence and Data Science at IIT Jodhpur.
 With a focus on learning and growth, I’m diving deep into AI, deep learning, and their frameworks while honing my skills in Django for robust backend development.
-Fun Fact I am fitness freak
+Fun Fact I am a fitness freak

 ## 🌐 Socials: